quoteboxqa/api/source/includes/_teammember.md

 This endpoint will accept the invitation to join an account with Quotebox.

-This endpoint will simulate a scenario when an invited user wants to accept the invitation to join Quotebox.
+This endpoint resembles a scenario when an invited user wants to accept the invitation to join Quotebox.

 ```shell
 # HTTP REQUEST BODY